-The computer science department at UIC houses three student organizations that offer great experiences for undergraduate and graduate students in bioengineering and bioinformatics.
+The computer science department at UIC houses four student organizations that offer great experiences for undergraduate and graduate students:

 Engineering is about creation, which makes you feel proud of yourself.
 I also am the vice president of the Chinese Students and Scholars Association at UIC, which has helped me learn to be responsible and to serve other students.BS in Computer Science|